Disney World Restaurant Discounts & Coupons

 In the parks, the counter-service menus often list only complete meals, such as a burger with fries, sandwich with fruit, entree with corn on the cob, pizza with side salad, etc. A little known fact is that you can order anything you want a la carte!
 If you just want the sandwich, say “sandwich only, please.”
 Otherwise you may be paying up to $2 for that side item you don’t want.

-MouseSavers.com reader Marlene discovered that your receipt must say ONLY next to the item to insure that you are charged correctly, particularly at the food court-style counter service locations such as Landscape of Flavors.
+MouseSavers.com reader Marlene discovered that your receipt must say ONLY next to the item to insure that you are charged correctly at the food court-style counter service locations such as Landscape of Flavors.
 The cashiers need to see the word ONLY so they don’t charge you for the sides.

 Here’s a related tip.
 Reader Hadley B writes: